vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 423

-brāhmaṇas with sugar, ghee and pāyasa and himself par take of food without salt and oil; every month this proce dure for a year; at year's end donate a furnished bedstead with sugar and gold, a cow and a house ( if possible ) and a golden lotus made with one to 1000 niskas; when Sun drank amria some drops fell down from which sprang rice, mudga and sugarcane ( from which sugar is produced ); tithiyrata; Sun deity; this vrata removes sorrow and confers sons, long life and health; Mat.
+brāhmaṇas with sugar, ghee and pāyasa and himself par take of food without salt and oil; every month this proce dure for a year; at year's end donate a furnished bedstead with sugar and gold, a cow and a house ( if possible ) and a golden lotus made with one to 1000 niskas; when Sun drank amria some drops fell down from which sprang rice, mudga and sugarcane ( from which sugar is produced ); tithivrata; Sun deity; this vrata removes sorrow and confers sons, long life and health; Mat.
 77. 1-17 q. in KKV 214-217, HV I. 642-43 (from Pad.
 V. 21.
 263-279), KR 157-159 ( from

 Mat.); Bhav.
 U. 49.
 1-18 has almost the same verses as Mat. sāka--( vegetable ) is said to be of ten forms viz. 'roots, leaves,